How to Plan the Best Trip to Waitomo

 For more details on each activity, take a look at the 10 Things to Do in Waitomo with Kids.

-Child-friendly Accommodation in Waitomo
+Child-Friendly Accommodation in Waitomo

 Families have plenty of options for accommodation in and around Waitomo, from self-catering motels to the more lavish hotel in Waitomo Village with a restaurant.
 You’ll even find holiday parks should you be camping or want more facilities like a swimming pool and children’s playground.
-Check out some of the highlights in the 10 Best Family Accommodation in Waitomo.
+Check out some of the highlights in the 10 Best Family Accommodations in Waitomo.

 Waitomo for Couples

 Adventure, relax and simply enjoy being together in one of New Zealand’s most romantic settings.
 Any one of Waitomo’s cave tours could be argued as a romantic activity with stunning limestone formations decorated with the blue glow of thousands of glowworms.
 In between caving adventures, you might want to enjoy one of the surrounding walks or even tackle one of New Zealand’s top cycle trails, the Timber Trail, with a boutique lodge stay along the way.
-Start planning your romantic retreat with The Honeymoon Guide to Waitomo.
+Start planning your romantic retreat with The Honeymoon & Romantic Getaway Guide to Waitomo.

 Romantic Activities in Waitomo